Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Main results

 The following theorem states the error bound for the case $\omega = \sqrt{1+\kappa^2}$, i.e., when $u(t,x) = p(t,\xi)$ with $p$ satisfying \eqref{eq:rescaling-p}.
 The case $\omega = -\sqrt{1+\kappa^2}$ is analogous, with $q$ replacing $p$.

-\begin{theorem}[Error bound for polarized initial data] Let $p^n_j$ denote the numerical solution obtained from the weighted finite difference algorithm \eqref{eq:scheme}, under the stability condition \eqref{eq:stability}.
+\begin{theorem}[Error bound for polarized initial data] Let $p^n_j$ denote the numerical solution obtained by applying the weighted leapfrog algorithm \eqref{eq:wlf} under the stability condition \eqref{eq:stability} or by the weighted Crank–Nicolson method \eqref{eq:wcn} without requiring a stability condition.
 Assume polarized initial data with a single frequency $\omega$ associated with $\kappa$, and let the assumptions of Theorem~\ref{th:MFE} hold.
 Then there are the error bounds (with $x^n_j=\xi_j + c_g t_n/\eps$)

 for $t_n = n\tau \le T$, $\xi_j = j h$.
 Here, the constant symbolized by the $ \mathcal{O} $-notation is independent of $\tau$, $h$, and $0 < \eps \le 1$, but depends on the final time $T$ and the coefficient appearing in the stability condition \eqref{eq:stability}.